| Pinetown Boys' High School Recollections (1987) | |

 My math was bad enough that I needed to repeat standard nine, but this delay allowed me to meet my good friend, Eugene Wolff.

-This year was the start of a book called "Teacher Breacher."
-It all started when I began thinking to myself of how much personal information was readily available among students on most of the popular teachers (read: female) at the school.
+This year was the start of a home-spun book called "Teacher Breacher."
+It all began when it occurred to me just how much personal information was readily available among students on most of the popular (read: female) teachers at the school.
 Teachers would often get side-tracked during class and share "juicy" tidbits about themselves such as their favorite hobbies or home life—sometimes even girlfriends or boyfriends.
-Over time, this resulted in a copius amount of personal information.
+Over time, this resulted in a copious amount of personal information.
 I began talking to students, and gathering all kinds of information on about twenty PBHS teachers.
 Each teacher had a page devoted to them, with such information as:

 I thought about making it public to other students, but never did for fear of getting into serious trouble.

-Unofficially referred to by most students as simply "Abe" (short for Abraham Lincoln, as he bore a somewhat similar resemblance), Mr. Kelsall was a math teacher with the uncanny ability to draw perfect circles virtually all of the time.
-Rumors had it that anyone who could draw perfect circles was crazy.
-Unliked by some students due to his stern but outwardly-appearing lackluster personality, his favorite phrase was a gravely-voiced "Gentlemen...".
-To this day, I'm still not sure who he was referring to, as towards the end of 1988, he was sadly jeered and made fun of by a number of matrics in the back row during an assembly in the outside quad.
+Unofficially referred to by most students as "Abe" (short for Abraham Lincoln, as he bore a somewhat similar resemblance) or either "Piston Piet"/"Pistol Pete", Mr. Kelsall was a math teacher with the uncanny ability to draw perfect circles virtually all of the time.
+Rumor had it that anyone who could draw perfect circles was crazy.
+Disliked by some students due to his stern and outwardly-appearing lackluster personality, his favorite phrase was a gravely-voiced "Gentlemen...".
+To this day, I'm still not sure who he was referring to, as towards the end of 1988, he was sadly jeered and made fun of by a number of matrics in the back row during an assembly in the Tuck Shop quad.